jctgarcia20/jctgarcia20/README.md

 Software Engineer
 -----------------

 I am a Software Developer who is passionate about solving everyday problems and values helping others in order of achieving a better quality of life through my skills and experience.
 As someone with a demonstrative history of being a self-starter due to my past life as an Electrical Apprentice, I am able to learn on my own but to also know when to ask for help from the rest of the team.
-I am a humble lifelong learner who yearns to contribute towards a greater good.
+I am a humble lifelong learner who yearns to contribute to the greater good.

 * 🌍  I'm based in Seattle, Washington
 * ✉️  You can contact me at [jctgarcia20@gmail.com](mailto:jctgarcia20@gmail.com)